-Prerequisites for the course: This course is open to all students who are pursuing their post graduate studies at Goa University.
-Objectives: This course is intended to introduce the students to the Indian diaspora.
-After explaining diaspora as an area of sociological study, it describes the socio-historical background of the

-Indian diaspora, analyses the processes of change and continuity among the diasporic Indians, and examines the issues confronting them.
+Proroquigitas for the Prerequisites for the Course: Objectives: This course is intended to introduce the students to the Indian diaspora.
+After explaining diaspora as an area of sociological study, it describes the socio-historical background of the Indian diaspora, analyses the processes of change and continuity among the diasporic Indians, and examines the issues confronting them.
 It discusses the mutual orientations of the diasporic Indians and India.
 The course ends with an extensive analysis of various dimensions of the Goan diaspora.
-Content: Diaspora as an area of academic study: Meaning and implications of diaspora, Approaches to the study of diaspora, Scope and significance of diasporic studies 8 hours Historical background of the Indian diaspora: Pre-colonial: Trade, and spread of religion, Colonial: The indentured system, Post-colonial: Brain drain and skill drain 10 hours 3.
+Content: 1.
+Diaspora as an area of academic study: Meaning and implications of diaspora, Approaches to the study of diaspora, Scope and significance of diasporic studies 8 hours 2.
+Historical background of the Indian diaspora: Pre-colonial: Trade, and spread of religion, Colonial: The indentured system, Post-colonial: Brain drain and skill drain 10 hours 3.
 Case studies of the Indian diaspora: Cultural revivalism: The Caribbean, Political struggle: Fiji and Malaysia, Apartheid and subjection: South Africa and East Africa, Political dominance: Mauritius, Enclavisation and racism: The North America and U. K., Transient diaspora: The Middle East 20 hours 4.
-Goa and its diaspora: A Socio historical account, Case Studies of the Goan Diaspora, The impact of migration on Goan society 10 hours Pedagogy: Lectures, discussions, presentations, field visits and case studies References/Readings: Carvalho, Selma.
+Goa and its diaspora: A Socio historical account, Case Studies of the Goan Diaspora, The impact of migration on Goan society 10 hours Pedagogy: Lectures, discussions, presentations, field visits and case studies References/Readings: 1.
+Carvalho, Selma.
 2010.
+Into the

-Into the Diaspora Wilderness- Goa's Untold Migration Stories from the British Empire to the New World.
-Panjim, Goa: Broadway Publishing.
-Clarke, Colin, Ceri Peach and Steven Vertovec (Eds.).
+- Diaspora Wilderness- Goa's Untold Migration Stories from the British Empire to the New World.
+Panjim, Goa: Broadway Publishing. - Clarke, Colin, Ceri Peach and Steven Vertovec (Eds.).
 1990.
 South Asians Overseas.
-Cambridge: Cambridge University Press.
-3. Dabydeen, David and Brinsley Samaroo (Eds.).
+Cambridge: Cambridge University Press. - 3.
+Dabydeen, David and Brinsley Samaroo (Eds.).
 1996.
 Across the Dark Waters: Ethnicity and Indian Identity in the Caribbean.
-London and Basingstoke: Macmillan Education.
-4. Cosing Makin (Ed.).
-1994.
-The East 4.
+London and Basingstoke: Macmillan Education. - 4.
 Gosine, Mahin (Ed.).
 1994.
-The East Indian Odyssey: Dilemmas of a Migrant

-· People.
-New York: Windsor Press.
-5. Jain, Ravindra K. 1993.
+The East Indian Odyssey: Dilemmas of a Migrant People.
+New York: Windsor Press. - 5.
+Jain, Ravindra K. 1993.
 Indian Communities Abroad: Themes and Literature.
-New Delhi: Manohar.
-6. Jayaram, N. and Atal, Yogesh (Eds).
+New Delhi: Manohar. - 6.
+Jayaram, N. and Atal, Yogesh (Eds).
 2004.
 The Indian Diaspora: Dynamics of Migration.
-New Delhi: Sage Publications Publications.
-7. Klass, Mortan.
+New Delhi: Sage Publications Publications. - 7.
+Klass, Mortan.
 1991.
 Singing with Sai Baba: The Politics of Revitalisation in Trinidad.
-Boulder, Colorado: Westview Press.
-8. Kurian, George and Ram P. Srivastava (Eds.).
+Boulder, Colorado: Westview Press. - 8.
+Kurian, George and Ram P. Srivastava (Eds.).
 1983.
-Overseas Indians: A study in Adaptation .
-New Delhi: Vikas Publishing House.
-9. Rao, M. S. A. (Ed.).
+Overseas Indians: A study in Adaptation.
+New Delhi: Vikas Publishing House. - 9.
+Rao, M. S. A. (Ed.).
 1986.
 Studies in Migration: Internal and International Migration in India.
-Delhi: Manohar Publications.
-10. Sahoo, Ajaya, K. 2017 (Ed.).
-Mapping Indian Diaspora: Contestations and Representations .
-New Delhi: Rawat Publications.
-11. Sociological Bulletin, 38 (1), 1989.
-Special Issue on Indians abroad, edited by S. L. Sharma.
-12. Tinker, Hugh.
+Delhi: Manohar Publications. - 10.
+Sahoo, Ajaya, K. 2017 (Ed.).
+Mapping Indian Diaspora: Contestations and Representations.
+New Delhi: Rawat Publications. - 11.
+Sociological Bulletin, 38 (1), 1989.
+Special Issue on Indians abroad, edited by S. L. Sharma. - 12.
+Tinker, Hugh.
 1993.
-A New System of Slavery: The Export of Indian Labour Overseas, 1830-1920 (2 nd edition).
-London: Hansib Publishing Limited.
-13. Vaz, Yvonne Ezdani.
+A New System of Slavery: The Export of Indian Labour Overseas, 1830-1920 (2nd edition).
+London: Hansib Publishing Limited. - 13.
+Vaz, Yvonne Ezdani.
 2007.
 Songs of the Survivors.
-Saligao, Goa: Goa 1556.
-14. Vertovec, Steven (Ed.).
+Saligao, Goa: Goa 1556. - 14.
+Vertovec, Steven (Ed.).
 1991.
 Aspects of the South Asian Diaspora.
+New Delhi:

-New Delhi: Oxford University Press.
-Learning outcomes: The students will get to know the extent of diaspora along with its impact on the sending societies.
+Oxford University Press.
+Learning outcomes: The students will get to know the extent of diaspora along with its impact of the sending societies.

-Course Code: SOO 04 Title of the Course: Education and
+Course Code: SOO 204 Title of the Course: Education and